Danieltadele777/Projects-portfolio.github.io/README.md

 Welcome to my Data Science Portfolio!

-On this page, I showcase my skills in solving real-world business challenges using publicly available data.
+On this page, I showcase my skills in solving real-world business challenges using data.

 You will also find my professional experiences, skills, tools, and concepts related to Data Science and data analysis.
 Feel free to contact me via links in the above or at the bottom of this page.